NCC-Computer-Club-Projects/NCC-Computer-Club-Website/developer-guide.md

 ## What to Know

-Developers are encouraged to learn the following languages, libraries, and frameworks in order to contribute to the project.
+Developers are encouraged to learn the following languages, libraries, and frameworks to contribute to the project.
 Each bullet is generally ordered front-to-back: client -> server -> data layer -> operating system (OS).
 Each nested bullet is also sorted by level of abstraction (library first, then framework).
 I recommend going in order.

 ### Front-End